Sad Woman, Happy Coffee

 So now, we're back to two coffee makers again, now sitting on boughie little pull-out trays.

-So here we are, back where we started, but not really.
+So here we are, back where we started.
+It's almost poetic, isn't it?

 And a husband who's never going to let me forget he was right on this one.